Skip to main content

 Fundamentals

-Your participation in such a program brings to the surface a critical tension between a corporation’s stated goal of a healthier workforce and your fundamental right to keep your private.
+Your participation in such a program brings to the surface a critical tension between a corporation’s stated goal of a healthier workforce and your fundamental right to keep your health information private.
 The answer is nuanced, hinging on the specific architecture of the wellness program itself.

-In this context, the group itself is the “covered entity” under HIPAA, and it is bound by the law’s stringent privacy and security rules.
+In this context, the group health plan itself is the “covered entity” under HIPAA, and it is bound by the law’s stringent privacy and security rules.
 Your employer, as the plan sponsor, may have access to some of this information for administrative purposes, but that access is strictly limited.

 The structure of a wellness program determines if it is subject to HIPAA’s privacy protections.

-Conversely, should your employer offer a wellness program directly, separate from the group health plan, the collected generally falls outside the protective scope of HIPAA.
+Conversely, should your employer offer a wellness program directly, separate from the group health plan, the health data collected generally falls outside the protective scope of HIPAA.
 This is a critical point of vulnerability for your personal health data.
 While other federal and state laws may offer some level of protection, they often lack the comprehensive safeguards of HIPAA.
 This structural difference is the initial gateway to understanding your privacy rights in the context of corporate wellness initiatives.

 The Intersection of Multiple Legal Frameworks